 While water bottles can simply go in the (recycling) bin after a hiking trip, hydration systems require cleaning and efficient drying.
 If you fail to do so, you will most likely end up with a moldy reservoir and tube after the system has been out of use for couple days.
 Manufacturers use different antimicrobial technologies in order to prevent growth of micro-organisms as well as wide reservoir openings so you can easily clean the interior.
 However, the biggest problem is usually with the tube which is hard to clean and dry; sooner or later spots of mold will appear in it.
 These are especially hard to clean, even with the brush that comes in the cleaning kit for the respective hydration system (cleaning kits are usually sold separately).
 However, there might be one solution to the mold problem; many hikers report that putting the whole hydration system in the freezer helps keeping it mold-free.
 Keep in mind that the hydration system should be emptied and as dry as possible before it is placed in the freezer as too much water residue could cause problems with ice splitting the tube etc.

-Note: For the last three months I have been storing my water reservoir in the fridge and I can confirm that this keeps it mold-free.
+Note: For the last three months I have been storing my water reservoir in the freezer and I can confirm that this keeps it mold-free.

 Most durability issues with hydration systems appear at joints (reservoir-tube joint and tube-mouthpiece joint) and mouthpieces.
 Mouthpieces (bite valves) are especially prone to leak after some time of use as they get torn.
 They can therefore cause leakage when positioned lower than the reservoir.
 If you are using a bite valve mouthpiece, inspect it regularly for damages in order to avoid leakages.
 Reservoirs, on the other hand, are very durable and can withstand high pressure without leaking.
 However, they shouldn’t be exposed to sharp object (crampons, ice axes) or very high temperatures (fire).